takecian/webpay-token-ios/README.md

 webpay-token-ios consists of 3 components.

-1. WPYTokenizer(model)
+1. WPYTokenizer(model that creates a token)
-2. WPYCardFormView(view)
+2. WPYCardFormView(card form view)
 3. WPYPaymentViewController(view controller)

-WPYTokenizer is a model that creates a token from credit card information.
-WPYCardFormView is a card form.
-WPYPaymentViewController is a controller that displays the card form and creates a token when 'confirm payment' is tapped.

 ## How to use